gputtley/GenSubmissions/README.md

 python run_gridpacks.py --run_all --year=2018
 ```

 The other years currently available are 2016_preVFP, 2016_preVFP, 2017 and 2018.
-If the gridpacks are not in your gridpacks folder, you can point to them using the --gridpacks option.
+If the gridpacks are not in your gridpacks folder, you can point to them using the --input option.
 To run future steps, you can run the identical command.
 The templates/cmssw_to_use_YEAR.txt keeps track of what stage you are at.

 ## Checking and resubmitting crab jobs